 Through education, there are opportunities for future jobs and careers that are going to be available because of all of the initiatives and challenges being produced by climate change.
 There is a whole response to that and a bunch of opportunities for jobs.
 I would hope that the community colleges, and the technical schools would use this type of information to help the students realize that they can go to trade school and be promised a job in this state.
 I see it not just about climate literacy, but also it's about jobs for the future.

 If you're an artist, or good with your hands, or a musician, a poet, a writer, an engineer....there is so much that can be done to help with this.
 We need all those parts to show us the human aspect of the challenges we will be facing.
-No matter what your strength is, you can help with this climate crisis.
-And, that should encourage all students.
-It's not just a science based thing.
-It's something you can help with no matter what talent you have.
-Again, if you can work with your hands, you can open off lucrative trades: Offshore winds or solar just to name two.
+No matter what your strength or talent is, you can help with this climate crisis.
+That's a message I hope all Maine students will get.

 Other thoughts about the future?

 We need to keep electing the right people who know we need to continue this work.
 The day will be ruined if we just decide we don't want to do anything about it any more.
 We are showing that we care, and we care about our youth, and we're trying to mitigate the climate crisis.